ptrace — process trace

 and allow the parent (which is our tracer now) to observe our signal-delivery-stop.

-If the PTRACE_O_TRACEFORK
+If the PTRACE_O_TRACEFORK,

-, or
+PTRACE_O_TRACEVFORK, or

-PTRACE_O_TRACECLONE
+PTRACE_O_TRACECLONE options

 are in effect, then children created by, respectively,